Inderway/RC-for-Complex-Sentence-on-FSL/README.md

-# Relation Classification on Complicated Sentences with Few-shot learning
+# Relation Classification on Complicated Sentences with Few-shot